jurgenheine/Your-IPTV/README.md

-youriptv stremio adding epg data to show whats on now and next

-at the momment timezone is gmt.
+youriptv for stremio with epg added. dropdown box added for different time zones.